jefflai333/message-parser-backend/README.md

-# Message_Parser
+# Message Parser
-# Parses files based on messenger html files from download
+# To download Facebook Messenger Files, go to Settings -> Your Facebook Information -> Download Your Information
+# You can choose what to download, but you have to download Messages in HTML format for this parser to work
-# Change your file path accordingly
+# Once the messages have been downloaded, change your file path accordingly in the main function of Message_Parser.py